pms07/DevOps-Foundations-Course/README.md

-# DevOps Foundations Certification Course
+# DevOps Foundations Certification Course.

 Welcome to the **DevOps Foundations Certification** course!
 This comprehensive program is designed to provide you with a solid understanding of DevOps principles and practices.
 This repository contains all materials organized by weekly sessions, each consisting its own set of additional resources, guides, helpful links, instructions, and hands-on practice exercises to guide your learning experience.